 - 500g Potatoes – choose a variety that suits your choice of topping

-Add the lentils, water and tea bags to a medium pot, bring to the boil, then lower the heat and simmer for 20-25 minutes or until the lentils are al dente.
-Drain the lentils, keeping 125ml of the cooking liquid, add to the vegetable stock and set aside.
+Add the lentils, water and tea bags to a medium pot and bring to the boil, then lower the heat and simmer for 20-25 minutes or until the lentils are al dente.
+Drain the lentils and save 1/2 cup of cooking liquid to add to the vegetable stock.

-Put the cornflour into a small bowl, add 2 tablespoons of vegetable stock to make a slurry.
+In a small bowl, mix cornflour and 2 tablespoons of vegetable stock to make a slurry

-Bake in the oven at 180ºC until the top is coloured and slightly crisp.
+Bake at 180ºC until the top is golden and lightly crisp.

-Make potato noodles with a spiralizer, keep submerged in a bowl of cold water until you are ready to use them.
+use a spiraliser to make potato noodles, a way potato works best.
+Keep submerged in a bowl of cold water until you’re ready to cook them.

-Bring a large pot of well-seasoned water to the boil, drop the potato noodles into the water and cook for 3-5 minutes.
-They will cook very quickly, don’t cover them while they cook as they may disintegrate.
-Drain and stir into warm lentil and mushroom Bolognese, sprinkle with plant-based parmesan.
+Bring a large pot of seasoned water to the boil, drop the potato noodles into the boiling water and cook for 3-5 minutes.
+Drain and serve topped with mushroom lentil bolognese with a sprinkling of plant-based parmesan.